I’ve chosen to compare the Naturebright Suntouch with the Philips GoLITE BLU because these are the two best-selling light boxes for SAD in the market.

-1. Bright Light vs. Blue Light – The traditional SAD light therapy is based on bright light (full spectrum) therapy.
-But, recent research suggests that blue light may be slightly more effective at reducing seasonal affective disorder symptoms.
+1. Bright Light (Full Spectrum) vs. Blue Light – The traditional SAD light therapy uses bright light (full spectrum) – 10,ooo LUX.
+But, recent research suggests that blue light can be even more effective at reducing seasonal affective disorder symptoms.

 The Naturebright light box uses bright light therapy (10,000 LUX), and the Philips GoLITE uses blue light therapy (about 500 LUX).